cosmos/ibc/spec/ics-025-handler-interface/README.md

 }
 ```

-`connOpenConfirm` acknowledges the acknowledgement and finalizes a new connection.
+`connOpenConfirm` acknowledges the acknowledgement and finalises a new connection.

 The default IBC relayer module will allow external calls to `connOpenConfirm`.